We work with some of the UK’s leading insurers:

 However, taking out two separate over 50s policies could be a good option if you both suffer with poor health, and you’re aged between 50 - 85.

-Over 50s life insurance guarantees acceptance if you’re within this age bracket and a pay out is guaranteed when you pass away.
+Over 50s life insurance guarantees acceptance if you’re within this age bracket.
+A pay out is also guaranteed when you pass away (after an initial 12 - 24 month waiting period depending on the insurer).

 Premiums could be more affordable than joint whole of life insurance as the pay out is lower (up to £20,000 depending on your personal circumstances and budget).